 | Chair spacing | 50–60 cm |

-| Walkway behind chairs | 90 cm minimum |
+| Walkway behind chairs | Minimum 90 cm |

-Dining Space Priorities (2025)
+Dining Space Priorities in Modern Interiors

 Frequently Asked Questions

-Is marble suitable for everyday dining use?
+Is marble suitable for daily use?

 Do marble dining tables require maintenance?